 Corn, wheat export inspections up on week

-The USDA reports that as of the week ending July 13th, corn, soybean, and wheat export inspections remain ahead of the pace needed to meet projections for their respective marketing years.
+The USDA reports corn, soybean, wheat export inspections for the week July 27th remain ahead of what’s needed weekly to meet USDA projections for their respective marketing years.

 Your email address will not be published.

 Subscribe for our newsletter today and receive relevant news straight to your inbox!